 - a.
 Tree and shrub spacing (and arrangement) shall be based on the Landscape Architect's recommendations. - b.
 Enhanced landscaping at the main entrances of a proposed neighborhood should be provided to make a distinctive statement about the community, arranged to create interesting patterns and textures. - c.
 Clustering of trees and shrubs is encouraged to accent focal points or landmarks and to provide variety to the streetscape. - d.
 A minimum of two (2) twenty-four-inch (24") box trees. - e.
 Minimum fifty percent (50%) vegetative cover.
 Vegetative cover includes turf and all materials within the Plant Palette except for trees. - f.
 Any plant materials proposed which exceed the required quantities are excluded from the sizing requirements. - g.
-Contouring of the ground and placement of mounds and earth berms along streets is encouraged. - h.
+Contouring of the ground and placement of raingardens, mounds, and earth berms along streets is encouraged. - h.
 Shrubs, accents or groundcovers shall be located a minimum of thirty-six inches (36") from all public street lights and pull boxes.
-Where possible, trees shall be located a minimum of twenty-feet (20') from the outside base of the tree to all public street lights.
-Where possible, trees should be located a minimum of ten (10') from the outside base of the tree to all public street light pull boxes.
+Trees shall be located a minimum of twenty-feet (20') from the outside base of the tree to all public street lights and street light pull boxes. - i.
+The use of turf as a groundcover vegetation is prohibited at gated entries.
+The use of artificial turf shall be permitted at gated entries.